Skip to main content

 The road to immortality

-José Luis Cordeiro PhD and David Wood ScD write in their book, The Death of Death, that the incontrovertible fact of death is no longer an absolute certainty, and that science and technology are preparing to tear down the final frontier: immortality.
+José Luis Cordeiro PhD and David Wood ScD write in their book, The Death of Death, that the incontrovertible fact of death is no longer an absolute certainty.
+They also added that science and technology are preparing to tear down the final frontier: immortality.

 The bridge over longevity